Frank P. Besag papers

 .417 Linear Feet (1 manuscript box)

-This collection contains individual and group interviews which were used as source material for Frank Besag's book Anatomy of a Riot: Buffalo, 1967.
-Also included are newspaper clippings about the study.
+This collection contains individual and group interviews which were used as source material for Frank Besag's book Anatomy of a Riot: Buffalo, 1967, a case study comprised primarily of interviews with witnesses to the events in Buffalo from June 26 through July 1, 1967.
+Also included are newspaper clippings about the study and a copy of the book.

 The collection is arranged by interview number.
 The interviews are preceded in the box by the book Anatomy of a Riot: Buffalo, 1967 and a folder of newspaper clippings about the book.